 The requested funding for R&D in Energy was \$1.864 billion, up 3.0% from FY2006.
 Within this total, R&D on nuclear, biomass, and solar energy would have increased, while natural gas and oil technology programs would have been terminated.
 Termination of the gas and oil technology programs was also proposed in FY2006, but was rejected by Congress.
 For FY2007, the House would have provided no funding for gas technology and just \$3 million for oil technology, but it rejected the request for additional nuclear energy R&D funding, and it increased funding for R&D on fossil energy, energy efficiency, and renewable energy.
 The net House increase for R&D in Energy would have been \$68 million.
-The Senate committee had recommended a total of \$27 million for the gas and oil technology programs and recommended other increases including \$65 million for biomass, \$100 million for nuclear energy R&D would have nearly doubled the program relative to FY2006.
+The Senate committee had recommended a total of \$27 million for the gas and oil technology programs and recommended other increases including \$65 million for biomass, \$100 million for nuclear energy, and \$100 million for coal.
+The Senate increase for nuclear energy R&D would have nearly doubled the program relative to FY2006.
 The net Senate committee recommendation for R&D in Energy would have been an increase of \$447 million.
-(CRS Contact: Daniel Morgan.)
+(CRS Contact: (name redacted).)